Rothschild family: Jewish identity and positions on Zionism

-In Tel Aviv, the Rothschild Boulevard is named after him, as are a number of localities throughout Israel which he assisted in founding, including Metulla, Zikhron Ya'akov, Rishon Lezion and Rosh Pina.
-A park in Boulogne-Billancourt, Paris, the Parc Edmond de Rothschild (Edmond de Rothschild Park), is also named after its founder.
+Other members of the family, including Walter Rothschild, 2nd Baron Rothschild, were also supportive of Zionism.
+In Britain, Lord Walter Rothschild played a significant political role as a leading member of the Zionist Federation and served as an intermediary between the British government and Zionist leaders such as Chaim Weizmann and was the addressee of the 1917 Balfour Declaration to the Zionist Federation, a letter which committed the British government to the establishment in Palestine of a national home for the Jewish people.
+His nephew, Victor, Lord Rothschild was against granting asylum or helping Jewish refugees in 1938.
+(Note: The Independent reported that he "shocked an audience by saying that in spite of 'the slow murder of 600,000 people' on the continent 'we probably all agree that there is something unsatisfactory in refugees encroaching on the privacy of our country, even for relatively short periods of time.'")

+The Rothschild family archives show that during the 1870s, the family contributed nearly 500,000 francs per year on behalf of Eastern Jewry to the Alliance Israélite Universelle.
 The Rothschilds also played a significant part in the funding of Israel's governmental infrastructure.
 James A. de Rothschild financed the Knesset building as a gift to the State of Israel and the Supreme Court of Israel building was donated to Israel by Dorothy de Rothschild.
 Outside the President's Chamber is displayed the letter Dorothy de Rothschild wrote to then Prime Minister Shimon Peres expressing her intention to donate a new building for the Supreme Court.
 The Rothschilds also established the "Yad Hanadiv" philanthropic foundation in 1958.
 Interviewed by Haaretz in 2010, Baron Benjamin Rothschild, who was a Swiss-based member of the banking family, said that he supported the Israeli–Palestinian peace process: "I understand that it is a complicated business, mainly because of the fanatics and extremists – and I am talking about both sides.
 I think you have fanatics in Israel. ...
 In general I am not in contact with politicians.
 I spoke once with Netanyahu.
 I met once with an Israeli finance minister, but the less I mingle with politicians the better I feel."
 Due to a dispute with the Israeli tax authorities, the baron refused to visit Israel.
 But his widow Ariane de Rothschild often visits Israel where she manages the Caesarea Foundation.
 She says: "It is insulting that the state [Israel] casts doubt on us.
 If there is a family that does not have to prove its commitment to Israel, it's ours."